-Plantings in the Food Garden are worked in a sustainable manner without the use of synthetic pesticides, using organic gardening techniques, including a variety of cultural tools, such as companion planting, mulching, and crop rotation to maximize performance.
-The Food Garden is managed by the Botanical Garden's professional gardening staff, and the produce is picked by volunteer Friends of the Garden (FOGs).
-This local harvest is packed in the garden and shipped to a soup kitchen on Vancouver's Downtown Eastside where it benefits the hungry and homeless.
+Plantings in the Food Garden are worked in a sustainable manner without the use of synthetic pesticides, using organic gardening techniques and a variety of cultural tools, such as companion planting, mulching and crop rotation to maximize performance.
+The Food Garden is managed by the Garden’s professional gardening staff, and the produce is picked by volunteer Friends of the Garden (FOGs), packed in the garden and shipped to a soup kitchen on Vancouver’s Downtown Eastside where it benefits the hungry and homeless.

 Spring is an exciting time in the garden, when newly germinated seedlings and the expanding flower buds of trees and shrubs hold the promise of lush growth and bountiful yields.
-The time of greatest, most obvious productivity in the Food Garden is in summer, with the majority of vegetables and small fruits ripening and being harvested during the time of warmest weather.
+The time of most obvious productivity in the Food Garden is in summer, with the majority of vegetables and small fruits ripening and harvested during the time of warmest weather.
 Many vegetable crops continue to produce late in the growing season, and fruits like apples, pears, kiwifruit and melons are usually only ripening when autumn rains begin.
 Some crops are protected by cloches, frames or tunnels at both ends of the growing season, both to conserve heat for establishment or ripening, and for protection against water-borne fungus diseases.
-When the garden remains frost free into the winter months—such as frequently happens during el Niño cycles—leafy salad crops and cold-hardy brassicas continue to be productive well into the new year.
+When the garden remains frost free into the winter months, which frequently happens during El Niño cycles, leafy salad crops and cold-hardy brassicas continue to be productive well into the new year.

 Only about half of the plants in the Food Garden are permanently planted.
 This includes tree fruits, berries, perennial vegetables (e.g., asparagus and rhubarb), and culinary herbs.
 Some vegetables are sown directly in the garden, while others are grown from seed in the Botanical Garden Nursery and transplanted to the Food Garden once the soil warms sufficiently.

-Of all of the Botanical Garden's components, the Food Garden probably elicits the greatest response from the widest variety of people.
-It's easy to talk with people in the garden, and even children who have only been exposed to grocery store-bought food, immediately become engaged by real food plants, growing in the ground.
-Harvesting food probably represents one of our earliest social activities as human beings, and some people think we're hard-wired for it.
+Of all of the Garden’s components, the Food Garden probably elicits the greatest response from the widest variety of people.
+It’s easy to talk with people in the garden, and even children who may have only been exposed to store-bought food immediately engage with real food plants, growing in the ground.
+Harvesting food represents one of our earliest social activities as human beings, and some people think we’re hard-wired for it.